Best Everyday Carry Mistakes You Need To Avoid

 • What are the local laws?

-6 Universal Truths For Your Best Everyday Carry Setup
+6 Universal Truths For Your Everyday Carry Setup

-This one doesn’t require much explanation, but it’s an excellent truth to keep in mind before you begin purchasing items to add to your EDC.
+This one doesn’t require much explanation, but it’s an excellent truth to remember before purchasing items to add to your EDC.

-Or the Swiss Army knife truth.
-Having tools that can be used for several survival functions help to consolidate space.
+Tools that can be used for several survival functions help consolidate space.

 A couple of examples of these tools include: Swiss Army Knives / Paracord / Watch and Compass Combos